 Please submit a brief synopsis of the project that is no more than 2 pages in length.
 Include an annotated table of contents, 1-2 sample chapters, and an author biography.
-Also include your market research that contains a description of the target audience, and a brief comparison of competitive titles.
+Also include your market research that contains a description of the target audience, and a brief comparison of competitive titles

-To learn more or to submit visit their website here.
+To learn more or to submit visit their website here and their submission guidelines here.